 Citation: Children and Grief 101 and Karla Helbert, LPC

 You may have many different emotions and thoughts during the grieving process.
-There are no "normal" or "abnormal" emotions, no right or wrong way to feel, no timeline for when you should start feeling certain ways.
+There are no "normal" or "abnormal" emotions, no right or wrong ways to feel, and no timeline for when you should start feeling certain ways.

 Emotional